Elderly Mobility Scale Calculator: Accurate Patient Assessment Tool

 - Watch experienced clinicians demonstrate the process

-- Complete competency checks with supervised practice sessions
+- Complete competency checks with supervised practice

-Required Equipment and Setup
+Required equipment and setup

 - Meter rule or tape measure